awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 Some variable length fields can be large enough that they require a significant amount of memory to process.

-The message format contains the following highly-bounded variable length fields:
+The message format contains the following variable length fields with maximum bounds high enough to be of concern:

 1. The Encrypted Content field in an unframed message.
     The message format allows this to be up to 2^36 - 32 bytes (~64 GiB).